-Am I a candidate for joint replacement or preservation in Orange County?
+Am I a candidate for joint replacement or preservation?

 You may be a candidate for joint preservation or joint replacement surgery if you have one or more joints that cause ongoing debilitating pain.
 Joint preservation surgery is the preferred method of treatment when possible, as surgical outcomes from this procedure are likely to outlast those of joint replacement procedures.
 A consultation with your orthopedist can help you determine if and which type of joint surgery is right for you.

-What should I expect during a Orange County joint replacement and preservation treatment?
+What should I expect during a joint replacement and preservation treatment?

 If you are eligible for joint preservation or replacement, you will be scheduled to come into the hospital on the day of your procedure having not consumed any food or beverages since in the hours prior.
 You’ll be placed under general anesthesia, and your surgeon will proceed with the surgery.
 The procedure will likely take no more than 2 hours, though you will spend a few additional days in the hospital recovering.